Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Who can abnormally terminate a Sprint? (choose the best answer)

 - [ ] The Scrum Master.
-- [ ] The Development Team or its members.
+- [ ] The Scrum Team or its members.
 - [x] The Product Owner.
 - [ ] The Stakeholders.